mysticpants/AWSSQS-old/tests/README.md

 ## Configure the API keys for SQS

-At the top of the agent.test. nut there are four constants that need to be configured.
+At the top of the agent.test.nut there are four constants that need to be configured.

 Parameter                   | Description
 --------------------------- | -----------